Configure Authentication for Confluent Platform with Ansible Playbooks

 admin_hostname: ip-192-24-45-82.us-west.compute.internal

-Each host in the inventory also needs to set variables that define their Kerberos principal and the location of the keytab on the Ansible controller.
+Each host in the inventory file also needs to set variables that define their Kerberos principal and the location of the keytab on the Ansible controller.

-The hosts.yml should look like:
+The hosts.yml inventory file should look like:

 zookeeper: